ATHLETES:

 Coach Lindsay graduated in 2014 and got a job with FCPS teaching elementary school band.
 In addition to coaching, she has rowed with a master’s program and loves the idea of getting back in a boat!

-Her most recent coaching achievement, among many, is Woodson’s 3V 8+ finishing first at the 2023 Virginia State Rowing Championships.
+Her most recent coaching achievement, among many, is Woodson’s 3V 8+ finishing first at the 2023 and 2024 Virginia State Rowing Championships.

 Coach Aiden Ortiz